On this page

 Response Cache

-Defined in replay-control-app/src/api/cache/response.rs.
+Defined in replay-control-app/src/api/response_cache.rs.

 A ResponseCache on AppState caches fully assembled server function responses with a 10-second TTL: